devopstrainee001/Migration_Script/README.markdown

      git push origin --tags
 > NOTE: We need to make sure that our workstation is alreday configured with the Azure repository.

+### Execute below command to run your shell script:

+     $ ./migration.sh

 #

 ***NOTE*** : This Script will not work if SVN username and password Authentication is enables or our SVN is not configured with the SVN server.